Cincinnati: Industrial development and Gilded Age

 Cincinnati's location, on the border between the free state of Ohio and the slave state of Kentucky, made it a prominent location for slaves to escape the slave-owning south.
 Many prominent abolitionists also called Cincinnati their home during this period, and made it a popular stop on the Underground Railroad.
 In 2004, the National Underground Railroad Freedom Center was completed along Freedom Way in Downtown, honoring the city's involvement in the Underground Railroad.

-In 1859, Cincinnati laid out six streetcar lines; the cars were pulled by horses and the lines made it easier for people to get around the city.
+In 1859, Cincinnati laid out six streetcar lines.
+The cars were pulled by horses and the lines made it easier for people to get around the city.
 By 1872, Cincinnatians could travel on the streetcars within the city and transfer to rail cars for travel to the hill communities.
 The Cincinnati Inclined Plane Company began transporting people to the top of Mount Auburn that year.
 In 1889, the Cincinnati streetcar system began converting its horse-drawn cars to electric streetcars.

+The Second Annual Meeting of the Woman's Christian Temperance Union was held in Cincinnati in November 1875.

 In 1880, the city government completed the Cincinnati Southern Railway to Chattanooga, Tennessee.
-It is the only municipally-owned interstate railway in the United States.
+It was the only municipally owned interstate railway in the United States until its sale to Norfolk Southern in March 2024.